-Two things stood out for me and that is:
+Two things that stood out for me and that is:

-b) that same lack of communication between a business owner and his/her customers will make them lose touch with reality and what is important, the customer!
+b) That the same lack of communication between a business owner and his/her customers will make them lose touch with reality and what is important, the customer!

 This is one of the many examples that show how important communicating between you and your team really is.